wojciech-graj/bin-proto/README.md

 This crate adds a trait (and a custom derive for ease-of-use) that can be implemented on types, allowing structured data to be sent and received from any binary stream.
-It is recommended to use [bitstream_io](https://docs.rs/bitstream-io/latest/bitstream_io/) if you need bit streams, as their `BitRead` and `BitWrite` traits are used internally.
+It is recommended to use [bitstream_io](https://docs.rs/bitstream-io/latest/bitstream_io/) if you need bit streams, as their `BitRead` and `BitWrite` traits are being used internally.

 ## Usage